Cinnamon Applesauce Granola

 Instructions

-- Combine the applesauce, agave, coconut oil, and vanilla.
+- In a large bowl, whisk together the applesauce, maple syrup, melted coconut oil, and vanilla.

-- Stir in the cinnamon and salt.
-Make sure it’s well combined.
+- Stir in the cinnamon and salt until well combined.

-- Stir in the oats and walnuts until well coated.
+- Add the oats and walnuts, stirring until everything is evenly coated.

 The Best Ways to Enjoy Granola